The Darkside Detective: "Malice in Wonderland"

-Tome Alone
+"Tome Alone"

 McQueen and Dooley arrive at the Twin Lakes Library to return some overdue books when they discover a storm with a mysterious purple vortex happening above the building, whose lights are also constantly flickering.
 As they ask the local Librarian, Doris, she suspects a frequently visiting child, Devon, is behind the occurrences.
-They approach Devon who is talking to a floating book, but he pretends to know nothing on the matter.
+They approach Devon talking to a floating book, but he pretends to know nothing on the matter.
 They also come across Raxa, an occultism and computer science college student also investigating the occurrences in the Library, who reports a strange glow coming from a stack of microfilm.

 As McQueen uses a viewmaster to investigate the microfilm, he spots an old case newspaper report with an eye-like drawing, that suddenly makes McQueen start seeing ghosts of popular literary authors across the Library, including Aleister Crowley, W.B.
 Yeats, Enid Blyton, Mary Shelley, Douglas Adams and Terry Pratchett.
 After resolving a dispute between the ghosts of H. P. Lovecraft and Edgar Allan Poe by using a book Doris was reading, "Guylight", McQueen discovers a secret passageway within the horror section of the Library, finding a clandestine collection of occult books, one of them being a tome charged by faulty electric wiring from the building's lightning rod on the rooftop.
 McQueen and Dooley head to the rooftop where they perform a bypass at the rod's wiring, cutting electric supply to the faulty wiring where the tome is.
 With the energy cut, the storm passes away and the ghosts all disappear.

-McQueen and Dooley confiscate the occult books, making a deal with Doris to not issue a fine as the charges against Devon are dropped.
+McQueen and Dooley confiscate the occult books, making a deal with Doris not to issue a fine as the charges against Devon are dropped.
 McQueen also advises Doris to fix the faulty wiring as they return to the precinct.